Gustavo-Feijo/gomonitortest/readme.md

   - Observability implementation (Logging, Metrics and Tracing)
 - #### Redis
   - Shared cache.
+  - Instrumented in application to be optional, with Circuit Breaking if it is out.
 - #### PostgreSQL
   - Shared database.
 - #### Prometheus